 The longer boat ride is punctuated by whale shark sightings, which are less common in closer sites, and abundant marine life as the pinnacle often attracts large schools.
-The site’s circular nature around a column makes it simple to navigate as divers enjoy barracuda schools, anemone gardens and whale shark sightings.
-For those ‘
+The site’s circular nature around a column makes it simple to navigate as divers enjoy barracuda schools, anemone gardens, and whale shark sightings.

-Swaths of pink anemones cover the tops of the pinnacles and schools of Travellis and Fusiliers twist and roll through the currents.
-Marine life stretches from the tops of the pinnacles, down the steep walls and on into the surrounding seabed with Giant Groupers often found at the pinnacles’ bases.
+Swaths of pink anemones cover the tops of the pinnacles and schools of Travellies and Fusilier’s twist and roll through the currents.
+Marine life stretches from the tops of the pinnacles, down the steep walls and on into the surrounding seabed with Giant Groupers often found at the Pinnacles’ bases.

 Given its proximity to Koh Nangyuan and its settled position in a cove, Red Rock is popular, but still worth a visit Dropping down to the bottom of the pinnacle and then corkscrewing back up through will reward you with views of walls teeming with marine life.

-Almost at the base of the pinnacle is a deep, flat crack spiralling in a corkscrew.
-Follow this, keeping an eye (and torch light) in the crack and you may see rays, eels and other marine life.
+Almost at the base of the pinnacle is a deep, flat crack spiraling in a corkscrew.
+Follow this, keeping an eye (and torchlight) in the crack and you may see rays, eels, and other marine life.
 Close to the pinnacle are reefs that form part of Koh Nangyuan.
 Both green and hawksbill turtles can be seen at Red Rock and in reefs close to Koh Nangyuan.